Skip to main content

 • Provides the values that delineate the middle 95% of the results in the bootstrap distribution (Tstar).

-This page titled 2.12: Summary of important R code is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.12: Summary of important R code is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?